tugcekonuklar/msc-computer-science-notes/big-data-analytics/Week-1.md

   data from disparate databases and that facilitated more complex analytical data operations.
 This business challenge led to the development of **data warehouses**.

-* After NoSQl data bases came up.
+* After NoSQL databases came up.
     * A NoSQL database stores data as objects with attributes, using an object notation language such as the JavaScript Object Notation (JSON).
     * The advantage of using an object representation of data (in contrast to a relational table-based model) is that